skywarer/IptablesCtl/README.md

     wr.Commit();
 }
 ```
-You can add some rules to table before commit operation calling.
-Only one commit per IptTransaction awailable.
+You can add some rules to table before commiting.
+Only one commit per IptTransaction is awailable.
 ## Iptrule read operation from Table/Chain
 ``` csharp
 using (var wr = new IO.IptTransaction())